KhaledAhmed2004/task-titans/TESTING_README.md

-# User Module Testing Documentation
+# Testing Documentation

-This document provides comprehensive information about testing the User and Authentication modules using Vitest.
+This document provides comprehensive information about testing the User, Authentication, and Bid modules using Vitest.
 It covers the testing setup, structure, execution, and detailed explanations of each test component.

 ## Table of Contents